buildbuddy-io/buildbuddy/docs/workflows-config.md

 `buildbuddy.yaml`, which can be placed at the root of your git repo.

 `buildbuddy.yaml` consists of multiple **actions**.
-Each action describes a list of bazel commands to be run in order, as well as the set of git events that should trigger these commands.
+Each action describes a list of commands to be run in order, as well as the set of git events that should trigger these commands.

 :::note